ahamedyaserarafath/docker_golang_app_mongodb/README.md

 - [Result](#Result)

 # Introduction
-In this post, we will deploy a deploy the golang and mongodb as a docker and insert dummy data and we use the golang as app server.
+In this post, we will deploy the golang and mongodb as a docker and insert dummy data and we use the golang as app server.

 # Pre-requisites
 Before we get started installing the golang and mongo.